Rene Krhin

-Rene Krhin (born 21 May 1990) is a Slovenian professional footballer who plays as a central midfielder.
+Rene Krhin (born 21 May 1990) is a Slovenian retired footballer who played as a central midfielder.
+He earned a total of 48 caps for the Slovenia national team.

 Club career

-Internazionale
+Inter Milan

-Born in Maribor, SFR Yugoslavia (present-day Slovenia), Krhin progressed through youth ranks at Maribor before signing for Internazionale alongside fellow Maribor player Vid Belec in January 2007.
+Born in Maribor, SFR Yugoslavia (present-day Slovenia), Krhin progressed through youth ranks at Maribor before signing for Inter Milan alongside fellow Maribor player Vid Belec in January 2007.
 At the age of 16 as a European Union player, he started to play for Internazionale at Allievi Nazionali (U17) team.

 After spending two seasons at Allievi Nazionali (U17) team, Krhin was called up by manager José Mourinho to the Inter first team for the pre-season tour of the United States in July 2009, and subsequently played in several friendlies.
 For the 2009–10 competitive season, he was called up to the match squads, but did not make the starting eleven or the bench for the first three games, against Lazio in the Supercoppa Italiana, Bari, and AC Milan.

 He subsequently made his official debut for Inter against Parma in the third round of the Serie A, coming on as a substitute for Wesley Sneijder.
 After the match, Krhin described his Inter Milan debut as a “dream come true”.
 On 1 November 2009, he made his first league start in a 2–0 win over Livorno.

 In November 2009, he signed a reported five-year contract, keeping him until 2014.
-Although he spent the most of the season on the substitute bench for the rest of the 2009–10 season, Krhin finished the season, making five appearances.
+Although he spent most of the season on the substitute bench for the rest of the 2009–10 season, Krhin finished the season, making five appearances.